aryajalali/aryajalali.github.io/README.md

-# Built my personal website from scratch with some help from ChatGPT—no templates, just raw creativity and coding skills.
+# Built my personal website from scratch with some help from ChatGPT (100 % ChatGPT).
 (Happiest people be the most depressed ones)